Actualizado

 Pharmacokinetics

-Collectively, these findings demonstrate that despite lower AUC and C24h or Ctrough values during pregnancy, drug exposures were still above those needed to maintain virologic suppression when using standard BIC doses.
+Collectively, these findings demonstrate that despite lower AUC and C24h or Ctrough values during pregnancy, drug exposures were still above those needed to maintain virologic suppression when using standard BIC doses, and thus no dose adjustment is recommended.
+Separate large cohort studies have also demonstrated rates of virologic suppression (<50 copies/mL) of approximately 82% to 91% through birth with BIC/tenofovir alafenamide/emtricitabine.7

 Placental and Breast Milk Passage

-Placental transfer of BIC is high, with a mean umbilical cord blood–to–maternal plasma ratio of 1.4 (coefficient of variance percentage 35%) at delivery.2 The estimated median half-life in neonates was 43 hours (interquartile range 38 – 58).
-These umbilical cord blood–to–maternal plasma ratios are comparable to a previous case series where ratios of 1.49 were measured in one patient 20 hours after BIC dosing and 1.42 in another patient 7 hours after BIC dosing.3 A separate case report conveyed an umbilical cord blood–to–maternal plasma ratio of 0.68 approximately 16 hours after BIC dosing.4 The concentration of BIC was 2,826 ng/mL in cord blood at delivery, 2,097 ng/mL in the infant on Day 3 after birth, and undetectable (<5 ng/mL) in the infant by Day 22.
+Placental transfer of BIC is high, with a mean/median umbilical cord blood–to–maternal plasma ratio of approximately 1.4 at birth.1,2 The estimated median half-life in neonates based on washout data is prolonged in comparison to adults, with one study estimating 43 hours (interquartile range 38–58; n = 10)2 and another estimating 33 hours (interquartile range 26–46; n = 25).1 These umbilical cord blood–to–maternal plasma ratios are comparable to a previous case series in which ratios of 1.49 were measured in one patient 20 hours after BIC dosing and 1.42 in another patient 7 hours after BIC dosing.3 A separate case report conveyed an umbilical cord blood–to–maternal plasma ratio of 0.68 approximately 16 hours after BIC dosing.4 The concentration of BIC was 2,826 ng/mL in cord blood at birth, 2,097 ng/mL in the infant on Day 3 after birth, and undetectable (<5 ng/mL) in the infant by Day 22.

 Data on the passage of BIC in human breast milk are very limited.
-BIC milk–to–plasma ratios have only been reported in one individual, which revealed a ratio of 0.01 and subsequent estimated infant daily dose of 0.01 mg/kg.5 Additional data are needed to refine our understanding of the breast milk passage of BIC.
+BIC milk-to-plasma ratios have only been reported in one woman, which revealed a ratio of 0.01 and subsequent estimated infant daily dose of 0.01 mg/kg.8 Additional data are needed to refine our understanding of the breast milk passage of BIC.

 Teratogenicity/Adverse Pregnancy Outcomes